lab1092/blender-manual_ja/manual/modeling/meshes/editing/basics/mirror.rst

 .. admonition:: Reference
    :class: refbox

-   | Mode:     :guilabel:`Edit` mode
+   | Mode:     *Edit* mode
    | Menu:     :menuselection:`Mesh  --> Snap to Symmetry`

-The :guilabel:`Snap to Symmetry` tool works on meshes which are mostly symmetrical but have vertices which have been moved enough that Blender does not detect then as mirrored (when x-mirror option is enable for example).
+The *Snap to Symmetry* tool works on meshes which are mostly symmetrical but have vertices which have been moved enough that Blender does not detect then as mirrored (when x-mirror option is enable for example).